Matroyshka62/Hacktoria/Medium/The Sleeper Cell.md

 Well, so far, so good, but clearly work to do.
 A couple of observations immediately jump out.
 The first is that we can see the flag format **((ChFa-Atidvxd-33.953417,-118.338863,18))** in the encrypted text and without going any further we can whack those co-ords into Google Maps (other mapping tools are available) and find that they may relate to the home of the LA Rams, **SoFi-Stadium**.
 Now if time is of the essence you might want to have a punt on ChFa-Atidvxd decoding to SoFi-Stadium - but where's the fun in that?

 Move on to the second observation.
 The word length and overall structure suggest that we are dealing with a shift cipher of some sort.
 You can either try ROT-13 or observe that there are at least 6 occurrences of single letter words being enciphered to different letters, to convince yourself that we are dealing with a variable shift pattern using a key.
 Something like a [Vigenere Cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).
 Which is a good place to start.
+So working off that hypothesis, first thing we need to do is determine the key.
 If you have some known plaintext, or even have something that might be used as a key (like a name), you might want to start with that and see what works.
-The approach I used in this case was to use one of my go-to online tools. - [https://www.guballa.de/vigenere-solver](https://www.guballa.de/vigenere-solver).
+The approach I used in this case was to use one of my go-to online tools. - [https://www.guballa.de/vigenere-solver](https://www.guballa.de/vigenere-solver) to brute force it.
 This tool is excellent if you are decoding into plaintext English (or German/French/Dutch/Spanish or Portuguese).
 Health warning it is not good at decoding URLs or things it won't recognise as normal language.

 Sure enough - I pasted enough ciphertext to cover more than the length of a possible key into the tool and up popped some plaintext with the key it had found 'Androktasiai'.
 Using that I could decode the whole message confirming the target and the flag - ((SoFi-Stadium-33.953417,-118.338863,18))